netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/poc-without-k8s.md

 3. The script starts to provision the K3s cluster with gathered data.

-After cluster provisioning the PoC Cloud is ready to be used.
+After cluster provisioning, the PoC Cloud is ready to be used.

 > **Warning**
 >